Religious freedom during public health emergencies

 Lessons from the COVID-19 pandemic

-During public health emergencies, public authorities must recognize that access to sacred places and the practice of communal worship is fundamental for the spiritual, social, mental, and even physical wellbeing of many individuals.
+During public health emergencies, public authorities must recognize that access to sacred places and the practice of communal worship is essential to the spiritual, social, mental, and even physical wellbeing of many individuals and communities.
 At the same time, religious persons must recognize that the right to the free exercise of religious practice and worship is not absolute, and that certain restrictions, necessary to the protection of public health and safety, and proportionate to real threats in time and scope, may be justified in order to protect public health.
 Further, dialogue and cooperation between civil authorities and religious leaders is important to both assessing threats and implementing safeguards.
 Such dialogue allows religious leaders to communicate effectively to their own communities about the need, efficacy and importance of various public health response, including safeguards, preventive measures, and vaccines; it also allows for the formulation of reasonable conscientious accommodations from vaccine mandates.

 Public authorities should identify and consult with appropriately designated representatives of religious communities prior, whenever reasonably possible, to the application of restrictions on freedom of religion in application of necessary health measures.

-No religious persons or religious community should be stigmatised by public authorities, or by private community actors, as scapegoats for a public health crisis, and the state may reimburse equally with private non-religious groups the financial burdens shouldered during the pandemic by closings and shutdowns.
+No religious persons or religious community should be stigmatized by public authorities, or by private community actors, as scapegoats for a public health crisis, and the state may reimburse equally with private non-religious groups the financial burdens shouldered during the pandemic by closings and shutdowns.

 If civil leaders are willing to be collaborative and transparent, religious leaders can play an important role in fostering a relationship of trust between their followers and the state in matters of public health.

 Introduction – The risk of conflict between public health measures and religious beliefs and practices